jlevy/og-equity-compensation/README.md

 seven to ten years as long as the person is working for the company.
 But this window is not always open.

-❗ **Expiration after termination**: Options can expire after you quit working for the company.
+❗ **Expiration after termination:** Options can expire after you quit working for the company.
 Often, the expiration is **90 days** after termination of service, making the options effectively worthless if you cannot exercise before that point.
 As we’ll get into later, you need to understand the costs, [taxes](#taxes-on-isos-and-nsos),